bears-bugs/bears-benchmark/README.md

 # The Bears-Benchmark

-The Bears-Benchmark, or just Bears, is a benchmark of bugs for automatic program repair studies in Java.
+The Bears-Benchmark, or just Bears, is a benchmark of bugs for automatic program repair studies in Java 8.
 The bugs are collected from open-source projects hosted on GitHub through a process that scans pairs of builds from Travis Continuous Integration and reproduces bugs (by test failure) and their patches (passing test suite).

 If you use Bears, please cite our paper: